defano/wyldcard/README.md

 `wraptext` | Returns or sets whether the text contained by the field will automatically wrap at end of line.
 `locktext` | Returns or sets whether the text contained by the field can be edited by the user.

 Parts may be addressed in HyperTalk by name or id, and a part can refer to itself as `me`.
 Properties are read using the `get` command, and modified with the `set` command.
-Some examples include:
+For example:

 ```
 set the visible of me to true